 An acoustic guitar is a fun instrument to record.
 And the most important thing in recording acoustic guitars is mic placement.

 No matter how good the acoustic guitar sounds or how perfectly you play.
 If microphone placement is wrong, it will not sound good when you listen to the playback.

 In this tutorial, you will learn how to record acoustic guitars with a single microphone and also with two mics.

 How To Mic Acoustic Guitar For Recording

 Recording acoustic guitars may become frustrating.
 You may play great and have a great studio, and the guitar could be an expensive and great-sounding one.
 But that’s not enough.
 There is more to it.

 You need to use good microphones to record acoustic guitars and more importantly, place them correctly.
-Good mic placement is critical to capturing the best sound acoustic guitar produce.
+Good mic placement is critical to capturing the best sound acoustic guitar produces.

 There are many different techniques and methods to record acoustic guitars.
-But in this guide, you will learn the method which will work with any situation.
+But in this guide, you will learn the method that will work with any situation.

 It will capture the best sound possible even if your guitar is not the best in the world.
 The main goal is to capture the right frequencies and sound should be balanced.

 How To Record Acoustic Guitars With One Mic

 The easiest way to record acoustic guitars is with one microphone.
 It’s a minimalistic approach and works perfectly.
 Also, it’s a perfect method for beginners who have never recorded acoustic guitar with a microphone before.